IoT Hub - Concepts

 A client refers to any software connected to the IoT Hub.
 The software could be running on a connected device (firmware), an IoT Gateway or a server (application).

-A Device is a representation of a client.
-Each Device that connects to the Hub is represented by a unique ID.
-The concept of Devices allows the Hub to authenticate clients and modify its behaviour towards each one appropriately.
-This includes the way the client connects to the Hub, the way messages are filtered and the way metrics are collected.
+A device is a representation of a client.
+Each device that connects to the hub is represented by a unique ID.
+The concept of devices allows the hub to authenticate clients and modify its behavior towards each one appropriately.
+This includes the way the client connects to the hub, the way messages are filtered and the way metrics are collected.
 See Understanding Devices for more information.

 Hub server certificate authority

 Upon connecting to an IoT Hub using TLS, MQTT clients will be provided with a hub server certificate.
 The client can verify this certificate using the hub server Certificate Authority.